 Do you know what solids dissolve in water and what do not?
 Here we have a super fun kitchen science experiment for kids that’s very easy to set up!
 Learn about solutions, solutes, and solvents through experimenting with water and common kitchen ingredients.
 We love simple science experiments and STEM all year round!

 WHAT CAN DISSOLVE IN WATER?

 WHAT ARE KID’S CHEMISTRY EXPERIMENTS ALL ABOUT?

 What might you experiment with in chemistry?
-Classically we think of a mad scientist and lots of bubbling beakers, and yes there are reactions between common acids and bases to enjoy!
-Also, chemistry involves matter, changes, solutions, and the list goes on and on.
+You might think of a mad scientist and lots of bubbling beakers, and yes there are cool fizzing experiments to enjoy!
+However chemistry also involves matter, changes, solutions, and the list goes on and on.

-We will be exploring simple chemistry you can do at home or in the classroom that isn’t too crazy, but is still lots of fun for kids!
-You can check out some more chemistry activities here.
+Here you will be exploring simple chemistry you can do at home or in the classroom that isn’t too crazy, but is still lots of fun for kids!
+You can check out more easy chemistry experiments here.

 Science surrounds us, inside and out.
 Kids love checking things out with magnifying glasses, creating chemical reactions with kitchen ingredients, and of course exploring stored energy!
 They have a lot of that!
 Check out 35+ awesome science projects to get started.

 There are lots of easy science concepts that you can introduce kids to very early on!
 You might not even think about science when your toddler pushes a card down a ramp, plays in front of the mirror, laughs at your shadow puppets, or bounces balls over and over again.
 See where I am going with this list!
 What else can you add if you stop to think about it?

 Science starts early, and you can be a part of that with setting up science at home with everyday materials.
 Or you can bring easy science to a group of kids!
 We find a ton of value in cheap science activities and experiments.
 Check out our homemade science kit.